mattermost/mattermost-docker/MAINTENANCE.md

 |:--------------------------------------|:--------------|
 | Carlos Tadeu Panato Junior - @cpanato | Feb 18 2018   |

-In case something happens where no maintainers are able to complete their responsibilies, the following sponsoring organization can help find a new maintainer:
+In case something happens where no maintainers are able to complete their responsibilities, the following sponsoring organization can help find a new maintainer:

 | Sponsoring Organization        | Start Date    |
 |:-------------------------------|:--------------|